 Aside from the monthly lunar cycle created by the dance of the Sun and Moon around the Earth, we also experience six monthly soli-lunar cycles.
-These are usually set in motion by solar eclipses, which occur roughly twice a year, and always at new moon.
+These are set in motion by solar eclipses, which occur roughly twice a year, and always at new moon.
 Given how much of an influence these tend to have on the collective, I thought it a good idea to look a little closer at this strange phenomenon, the astrological interpretations of their potential impact, as well as provide tips on how to survive them.

 An eclipse occurs when one celestial object passes into the shadow cast by another.
 This is known as an occultation and can occur between many different planets – not just the sun or moon.
 Astrologically speaking, though, we generally refer only to two kinds of eclipses – lunar and solar.